MerelMoehn/favoread/README.md

   - Receive a message when doing one of the above two actions
   - Navigate between pages of books in the bookcase (pagination)
 - On the 'Bookcases' page (bookcases.html) the user can make use of the following features:
+  - A search bar functionality to search for books.
+The user can search via title or author
   - See a list of other user of the application
   - Click on a user to go to their bookcase
   - Navigate between pages of users in the list (pagination)